 Since 1974, the Oregon Archaeological Society (OAS) has awarded the Roy F Jones Memorial Scholarship to students engaged in the archaeological sciences.
 Our desire is to fund projects that advance our understanding of the unrecorded human history of our region.
 The Scholarship has a maximum value of $1500.
-Applications must be submitted to us by February 1, 2018.
+It will be awarded in March, 2019.
+Applications must be submitted to us by February 1, 2019.

 The Scholarship Grant will be awarded to an individual who is:

 - A college or university student of archaeology in Oregon or the cultural regions of the Pacific Northwest.

 - Engaged in, or preparing to engage in, a project or experiment, the results of which will add to the body of knowledge of the archaeological or anthropological sciences.

 - A cover letter including a brief biographical sketch of the applicant with school status and study interests, a brief description of the project to be carried out, and an accompanying letter of recommendation from a professor in his/her department.